- 1 What is ICSI?

 There are several different treatments for male infertility.
 Ultimately, the treatment depends on the cause, which varies from genetic disorders to actual, physical blockages in the testes or penis.
 If a hormone imbalance caused male infertility, fertility doctors may treat it with prescriptions.
 Fertility doctors may also suggest surgery, if the issue involves a blockage.

 If those treatments do not address the cause, fertility doctors may suggest ICSI with IVF as a fertility treatment.

 ICSI increases the chance of success with IVF in specific couples and situations.
 As discussed above, it makes pregnancy possible in situations where male fertility prevents it, including:

 - Blockages/sperm transport issues

 - Low egg count or poor egg quality

-Furthermore, the benefits go beyond male infertility factor and egg quantity or quality issues.
+Furthermore, the IVF with ICSI benefits go beyond male infertility factor and egg quantity or quality issues.
 Men who’ve had a vasectomy generally cannot produce offspring unless it’s reversed.
-With ISCI, however, fertility specialists can use the male’s sperm (which are still being produced) to fertilize the eggs.
+With ICSI, however, fertility specialists can use the male’s sperm (which are still being produced) to fertilize the eggs.
 Other situations include paralysis or a physical defect that impacts sex, ejaculation, sperm production, or another male reproduction issue.

 Egg Quality Issues.
 Directly injecting sperm can also improve IVF success in cases with a low number of viable, healthy eggs, or poor egg quality.
 Sometimes referred to as “egg factor,” these issues lower the chances of success with IVF.
 When fertility doctors use ICSI with IVF, sometimes, the risks that egg factors pose can be mitigated or eliminated.